preludeorg/operator-support/README.md

 ### Installation

-> Operator is a compiled Electron/NodeJS app.
+> Operator is a multi-platform compiled Electron/NodeJS app.

 1. Head to https://prelude.org and download a copy of Operator for your operating system.
 2. Double-click the download to install Operator the same as any other desktop app.
 3. Open Operator.
-You'll be created with the main dashboard, which is where you'll deploy adversaries and watch the results stream in.
+You'll be created with the main dashboard where you'll deploy adversaries and watch the results stream in.

 ### Terminology detour

 - Agents are the Remote Access Trojans (RATs) which ship with Operator.
-Prelude supports several agents, written in several different languages, and there are additional variants built in the open source.
+Prelude supports several agents, written in several different languages, and there are additional open-source variants online.
+You can also write your own.
 - ThirdEye is a NodeJS agent that is built into Operator itself.
-Every time you open Operator you'll be greeted by your ThirdEye agent, which is named after your computer's hostname.
+Every time you open the platform you'll be greeted by your ThirdEye agent, which is named after your computer's hostname.
 - A range is a collection of agents.
 - Tactics, Techniques and Procedures (TTPs) - often referred to as just "procedures" inside Operator - are the individual attacks you can send to your agents in order to test the security of an endpoint.
 - Chains are sets of TTPs which represent a subset of a real adversary kill chain.
 Prelude's Professional license includes a subscription to "TTP Tuesday", which is weekly chain release.
 - Adversaries are sets of chains, often emulating specific threat actors.
-- A link is the result (beacon) which the agent returns to Operator after running a TTP.
+- A link is the result (beacon) which the agent sends to Operator after running a TTP.
 A link contains properties like request, response, PID and status (code).
-- An operation is the full set of links that you deployed against a range of agents.
+- An operation is the full set of links after deploying a chain/adversary against a range of agents.

 ### Deploy an agent (local)